An unbiased method of measuring the ratio of two data sets: Methodology

 Here we have used the relation

 Notice that in Eq. \ref{eq: P_R uncorr}, both ${\bf Q}$ and ${\bf T}$ depend on $R$, through ${\bf A}_2(R)$.
-There is no analytical expression for the bestfit $R$, so we have to numerically evaluate $P(R)$.
+There is no analytical expression for the best-fit $R$, so we have to numerically evaluate $P(R)$.
 For the numerical evaluation, we should instead evaluate

 To avoid numerical errors associated with too large/small exponential terms, a safer way is to evaluate the r.h.s. as a function of $R$, find the maximum, and then subtract this maximum before evaluating $P(R|{\bf d}_1,{\bf d}_2)$.